 A commercial grade mower has a number of differences from the usual homeowner model.
 If you are out looking for a commercial mower, whether you are a lawn care expert or merely have bigger requirements at home, there are several different aspects you must take into account.
 Consider these vital points below before making a decision.

-- The very first thing you need to check is whether or not the model you are considering is rated as a commercial grade mower by the manufacturer or not.
+- The very first thing you need to check is whether or not the model you are considering is rated as a commercial grade mowerthe manufacturer or not.
 If you buy a lawnmower and use it for commercial purposes, such as running your own lawn cutting business, most of the manufactures will not cover any warranty related issues unless the mower is rated for commercial use.

 - While some of the mowers that are not technically commercial models are more than fit in handling such work, if the warranty is void as you are using it this way, it is not really worth the gamble.
 Specially as using a mower in the commercial premises is going to put a lot more stress on it, and chances of having an issue increases.